AjSiciliano/Tournament-Bracket/README.md

 Each .txt in 'player_files' is associated with a specific instance of a bracket.

-On each line of the .txt files, put a player name followed by a comma.
+On each line of the .txt files put a player name.

-	Ex: John,
+	Ex: John

 To report a winning, add another comma to the line of the player who won.

-	Ex: Line in .txt where 'John' has 4 winnings John,,,,,
+	Ex: Line in .txt where 'John' has 4 winnings
+		John,,,,

-The number of winnings per player is the (number of commas-1) on each respective line.
+The number of winnings per player is the number of commas on his/her/their respective line.

 Once a player has winnings >= the number of rounds, they will be the winning player at the top of the bracket.